nila-1234/code-editor-react/README.md

-# To install the app
+# To install the app and its dependencies

 ### `npm install`